HOME SEARCH ALL TOPICS

 Plough ready to be pulled by a tractor showing the two round cutting blades and larger turning blades.

 Farmers and farm hands must have given many sighs of relief when tractors replaced horses.
-They could sit in the driving seat, manage the controls rather than walking backwards and forwards across an entire field.
+They could sit in the driving seat and manage the controls rather than walking backwards and forwards across an entire field.
 Having to look backwards, though, to make sure that the furrows stayed even must have led to many a stiff neck.

 Not that driving a tractor in these times was as pleasant as you might think.
 There were no covered cabins to sit in, so the seat was open to the air and the tractor tyres were solid, making for a bumpy ride.